seriousManual/shotter/README.md

 ## usage

+### global installation

 Simply run `shotter` in your working directory (see [specification](#specification)).

+Parameters:

+--concurrency, -c specifies the number of parallel threads that are used to render screenshots/diffs/results, defaults to 1

+### local installation

 The module can also be used as a direct dependency.
 The returned instance is a event emitter that will emit a `progress` event with the percentage as a value.